 I remember a great magician I used to like to watch on the streets.
 Someone came up to him and said “You’re really good.”
 He said, “No, I’m great.
 Do you know the difference?”
 The difference is that it only took him 80 calories to be good.
 But long years of trial and practice, the investment of another 540 calories made him great.
 From incompetence to competence takes 80 calories.
 From competence to excellence takes 540 calories.

-Seth Godin offers what I see as a much more compelling metaphor, that of The Dip in his book The Dip: A Little Book that Teaches You When to Quit (And When to Stick).
+Seth Godin offers a compelling metaphor, that of The Dip in his book The Dip: A Little Book that Teaches You When to Quit (And When to Stick).
 According to Seth, we start something and make rapid progress and get amped up and excited because progress is clear and evident.
 It’s motivating and encouraging.

 Seth says it’s simply wrong to say winners never quit and quitters never win.
 Rather, those who know when to quit and when to push on will become the big winners.
 Those who always quit when the going gets tough will never win.
 But those who never quit when the going gets tough may occasionally have a big win, but they will likely also dissipate much of their life energy driving deeper into the Cul-De-Sacs.
 The key is knowing when to quit and when not to.

 And this is the issue I have with the whole 212 thing.
 It basically falls into the “winners never quit” model and that’s just plain wrong.
 The problem with the 212ers is not flawed logic but bad information with the consequence that they don’t know when to give up.
 They do not know whether they are in The Dip or The Cul-de-Sac.